William Legge, 2nd Earl of Dartmouth

-William Legge, 2nd Earl of Dartmouth, PC, FRS (20 June 1731 – 15 July 1801), styled as Viscount Lewisham from 1732 to 1750, was a British statesman who served as Secretary of State for the Colonies from 1772 to 1775, during the initial stages of the American Revolution.
+William Legge, 2nd Earl of Dartmouth (20 June 1731 – 15 July 1801), styled as Viscount Lewisham from 1732 to 1750, was a British statesman who served as Secretary of State for the Colonies from 1772 to 1775, during the initial stages of the American Revolution.
 He is also the namesake of Dartmouth College.

 Early life

 Dartmouth was the son of George Legge, Viscount Lewisham, who died when Dartmouth was one year old.
 His mother was Elizabeth, daughter of Sir Arthur Kaye, 3rd Baronet.
 He entered Trinity College, Oxford, in 1748, and succeeded his grandfather in the earldom in 1750.